saeed5959/object-detection-transformer/README.md

 # Place of Attention Matters!
 <br/>

-An End-to-End Object Detection with Vision Transformation
+An End-to-End Object Detection with Vision Transformation!

 In the object detection task, the purpose is to find the class of object and a bounding box